arangodb/foxx-ui-template/README.md

-# foxx-ui-template
+# foxx-api-keys
-Minimalistic foxx ui template using pure css
+A minimalistic ui template for ArangoDB for foxx using pure css